6 Crucial Customer Experience Metrics for Ecommerce Businesses

-- Six times more likely to try a new product or service from their preferred brand
+- 6 times more likely to try a new product or service from their preferred brand

-- Four times more likely to have referred the brand to their friends, family and connections
+- 4 times more likely to have referred the brand to their friends, family and connections

-- Two times more likely to make a purchase with their preferred brand, even when a competitor has a better product or price
+- 2 times more likely to make a purchase with their preferred brand, even when a competitor has a better product or price

 - Buy 90% more frequently,

-Here are the six metrics you need to be tracking to ensure customer experiences are up to scratch:
+Now, here are the six metrics you must track to ensure customer experiences are up to par: